sathishmanohar/quick-buffer-jump/README.md

 inside your `init.lua`

+To configure options pass a table to the setup function like the example below:

+`require "quick_buffer_jump".setup{ alphabet = "qwerty" }`

 ## Usage Instructions

 Upon typing `:QuickBufferJump`, the Quick Buffer Jump floating window will display a list of all open buffers.
 To navigate to a specific buffer, you can use the `j` and `k` keys, or employ a preferred jumping plugin such as Easy Motion or Leap.
 Once you have moved the cursor to the desired buffer, press Enter to open it.